aQuatonomous/.github/profile/README.md

 # 🚢 Welcome to the **aQuatonomous** GitHub Organization! 🌊

-**aQuatonomous** is a multidisciplinary design team at Queen's University dedicated to developing an X-class autonomous surface vessel (ASV).
+**aQuatonomous** is a multidisciplinary design team at Queen's University dedicated to developing an X-class autonomous surface vehicle (ASV).
 We aim to compete in RoboNation’s RoboBoat competition and other sustainability-focused events, including the Toronto Solar Boat Race. ⚓️🤖☀️

 ---